jcomeauictx/argentum/README.md

 Argentum is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
 Argentum uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Argentum Core is the name of open source software which enables the use of this currency.
+Argentum is the name of open source software which enables the use of this currency.

 For more information, as well as an immediately usable, binary version of